Tioman Ferry Tickets

 NOTE: Arriving with plenty of spare time for the ferry to Tioman is always recommended.
 This is always the case, no matter where you travel, but applies even more here, as ferry departure times to Tioman Island are subject to tides, sea state and weather, which makes for a dynamic mix.
 This results in non-fixed departure times.
 So the more wiggle room you have, the more things will work out in your favour.

-Ferry tickets to Tioman may also be purchased on the spot at Mersing Harbour Centre.
-However, there is no guarantee that your ferry still has available seats by the time you arrive in Mersing of course, in particular given that Mersing's ferry times are susceptible to external factors.
-In light of this, booking your Tioman ferry tickets in advance, i.e. online, makes good sense.
-This applies especially during weekends, school holidays, public holidays, as well as during the June to September season.
+Ferry tickets to Tioman may be purchased on the spot at Mersing Harbour Centre.
+However, there is no guarantee that your ferry still has available seats by the time you reach Mersing of course, in particular given that Mersing's ferry times are susceptible to external factors.
+In light of this, booking your Tioman ferry tickets in advance whilst you're still in Singapore, i.e. online, makes good sense.
+This applies especially during weekends, school holidays and public holidays in Singapore, as well as during the holiday season.

 If you're looking to book the ferry to Tioman, make sure you choose a ticket provider that comes recommended.
 Some of the ticketing companies provide ferry schedule updates, for instance by Twitter, which are quite useful.
 After all, ferry times from Mersing have a tendency of being rather dynamic, due to weather and sea state conditions around the area being subject to fairly abrupt changes.

 Book Your Ferry Tickets to Tioman island Here

 Mukut / Juara?
 Click here.